-Hence, as per the prevailing Tariff Orders in force, like other Solar prosumers, the grid connected domestie prosumers are also mandated to pay fixed the grid is zero or even when prosumers inject surplus power to the grid.
-Till the

-Commission approves the fixed charge based on connected load for domestic consumers, the licensees are authorised to levy fixed charges from grid connected solar prosumers based on their total consumption.
+Hence, as per the prevailing Tariff Orders in force, like other Solar prosumers, the grid connected domestie prosumers are also mandated to pay fixed charge based on their power/load requirements even if their net drawal from the gird is zero or even when prosumers inject surplus power to the grid.
+Till the Commission approves the fixed charge based on connected load for domestic consumers, the licensees are authorised to levy fixed charges from grid connected solar prosumers based on their total consumption.